-In this section, we are going to cover a powerfull dynamic technique called symbolic execution, how to reason about symbolic values using a SMT solver, as well as showing how to combine it with fuzzing to get very precise coverage.
+In this section, we are going to cover a powerful dynamic technique called symbolic execution, how to reason about symbolic values using a SMT solver, as well as showing how to combine it with fuzzing to get very precise coverage.

 The most revolutionary technology in the field of program analysis, in my opinion, is the ability to routinely and effectively solve NP-hard problems.